Jeļena Ostapenko: 2017: French Open champion, top 10

-2018: World No. 5, Wimbledon semifinal, French Open first-round loss
+2018: World No. 5, Wimbledon semifinal

-At Indian Wells, Ostapenko beat Belinda Bencic in the second round but lost to Petra Martić in the third.
-The result meant that she made her debut in the top 5.
+At Indian Wells, Ostapenko beat Belinda Bencic in the second round before losing to Petra Martić.
+As a result, she was ranked in the top 5.

-She then played at the Miami Open, where she defeated the ninth-seeded Petra Kvitová in the fourth round and fourth-seeded Elina Svitolina in the quarterfinals, 7–6, 7–6.
-In the semifinal, Ostapenko defeated qualifier Danielle Collins to reach the final, in which she lost to 12th-seeded Sloane Stephens.
+Playing at the Miami Open, she defeated ninth-seeded Petra Kvitová in the fourth round and fourth seed Elina Svitolina in the quarterfinals, 7–6, 7–6.
+In her semifinal match, Ostapenko defeated qualifier Danielle Collins to reach the final, in which she lost to No. 12 seed Sloane Stephens.

 Ostapenko entered the French Open as the fifth seed, but failed to defend her title, losing in the first round to Kateryna Kozlova.
 Following the loss, she left the top ten for the first time since entering.
-At Wimbledon she beat Katy Dunne, Kirsten Flipkens, Vitalia Diatchenko and Aliaksandra Sasnovich to reach the quarterfinals for a second successive year, then beat Dominika Cibulková to reach her first Wimbledon semifinal, in which she lost to eventual winner Angelique Kerber.
-The rest of the season was rather disappointing, as a left wrist injury caused her to withdraw from the WTA Elite Trophy, and she ended the season ranked No. 22.
+At Wimbledon she beat Katy Dunne, Kirsten Flipkens, Vitalia Diatchenko and Aliaksandra Sasnovich to reach the quarterfinals for a second successive year, then beat Dominika Cibulková to reach her first Wimbledon semifinal, which she lost to eventual winner Angelique Kerber.
+A left wrist injury caused her to withdraw from the WTA Elite Trophy, and she ended the season ranked No. 22.